DavidAnson/grunt-check-pages/README.md

 ### Overview

-An important aspect of creating a web site is to validate the structure, content, and configuration of the site's pages.
+An important aspect of creating a web site is validating the structure, content, and configuration of the site's pages.
 The `checkPages` task provides an easy way to integrate this testing into your normal Grunt workflow.

 By providing a list of pages to scan, the task can: